 The German economy expanded 1.7% on quarter in Q3 2021, slightly below 1.8% in the preliminary estimate and an upwardly revised 2% in the previous period, final figures showed.
 Household expenditure jumped 6.2% and was the only driver of growth while government reduced its consumption by 2.2% and gross fixed capital formation fell for a second quarter, mainly machinery and equipment (-3.7%) and construction (-2.3%).
 Exports of goods and services were down 1% and imports decreased 0.6% as more services were imported than in the previous quarter.
 Year-on-year, the economy advanced 2.5%, matching preliminary estimates. source: Federal Statistical Office

 GDP Growth Rate in Germany averaged 0.48 percent from 1970 until 2021, reaching an all time high of 9 percent in the third quarter of 2020 and a record low of -10 percent in the second quarter of 2020.
 This page provides the latest reported value for - Germany GDP Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-GDP Growth Rate in Germany is expected to be 0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Germany to stand at 0.40 in 12 months time.
-In the long-term, the Germany GDP Growth Rate is projected to trend around 0.50 percent in 2020, according to our econometric models.
+GDP Growth Rate in Germany is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany GDP Growth Rate is projected to trend around 0.50 percent in 2022 and 0.40 percent in 2023, according to our econometric models.